BeAnMo/json-find/README.md

 ### API

+##### .checkKey
     #JSON-FIND#.checkKey(Object, String) -> JSON or False

 Returns the value of a given Object at the specified key, false otherwise.

+##### .findValues
     #JSON-FIND#.findValues(Object, ...String) -> Object

 Searches the given Object for each key given.
 If a given key exists in the Object, its key/value pair are copied to the resulting Object.
 If none are matched, an empty Object is returned.

-If given an Object with multiple identical keys, both procedures will pick the first matching key found, ignoring the others.
-However, if identical keys exist on the same level within an Object, the last key will be picked.
+If given an Object with multiple identical keys, both procedures will return the first matching key found, ignoring the others.
+However, if identical keys exist on the same level within an Object, the value of the last key will be returned.

 Example: